BrilliantPlugins/wp-geometa-lib/HACKING.md

 FeatureClass objects and individual Feature objects will both be accepted.
 String object and array representations of GeoJSON are be accepted.

-WP-GeoMeta stores data in EPSG:4326 by default, which is (a) the default format for GeoJSON and (b) the most common format for web maps.
+WP-GeoMeta stores data in EPSG:4326 by default, which is (a) the official format for GeoJSON and (b) the most common format for web maps.

 WP-GeoMeta does't act on any of the ```get_{$meta_type}_meta``` filters because we want the